• Skip to main content

 overhead shot of ingredients in separate bowls and jars

-Instant Pot Overnight Oatmeal is made with gluten free oatmeal, nondairy milk, cinnamon, raisins, apple, and maple syrup.
+Instant Pot Overnight Oatmeal is made with gluten-free oatmeal, nondairy milk, cinnamon, raisins, apple, and maple syrup.

 Instant Pot Porridge Settings

 You'll use two settings on your Instant Pot to make your oatmeal porridge overnight, Pressure Cook and Delay Start.
-Set Pressure Cook for 5 minutes with the valve closed.
+Set the Pressure Cook for 5 minutes with the valve closed.

 If you want to make your porridge in the morning to eat right away, simply skip the Delay Start step.